usdoj-crt/beta-ada/_pages/_resources/restriping-parking-spaces.md

 ## Features of Accessible Parking Spaces

+{% asset project-images/60-96-space.jpg alt="An illustration of accessible parking spaces with 60-inch Minimum Width Access Aisle for Cars." %}

 ### Notes:

 1. Parking space identification sign with the international symbol of accessibility complying with 703.7.2.1 mounted 60 inches minimum above the ground surface measured to the bottom of the sign.